AFXPlugins/CustomPlayerNametags/README.md

 - Uses PacketEvents to display custom nametags while keeping player usernames and other systems untouched.

-- Java and bedrock compatibility
+- Java and bedrock compatibility.

 ## Requirements